iampedi/iampedi/README.md

 ## 🚀 What I'm working on

 - [Pickly](https://pickly-alpha.vercel.app) – a curated content platform with no likes or followers, just intention
+- [Fans Arena](https://fansarena.netlify.app) – a global fan ranking platform where real football fans, not just followers, register their support
+- [Koochaa](https://koochaa.com) – a digital platform offering tailored services for Iranian immigrants around the world
 - Strengthening TypeScript, Prisma, and system design skills
 - Building polished UIs with Tailwind CSS and shadcn/ui

 ---